$\mathbb{A}^1$--connectedness of moduli stack of semi-stable and parabolic semi-stable vector bundles over a curve: --connectedness of the moduli stack of semistable vector bundles over a curve

 \subsection{Valuative criterion of properness for algebraic stacks}

 Let $\mf{X}$ be an algebraic stack of finite type over $k$.
-The valuative criterion of properness for $\mf{X}$ says the following (see \cite[\S 3.1]{ABBLT22}): let $R$ be a discrete valuation ring with fraction field $K$, then for every $2$-commutative diagram
+The valuative criterion of properness for $\mf{X}$ states the following (see \cite[\S~3.1]{ABBLT22}): for every discrete valuation ring $R$ with fraction field $K$ and every $2$-commutative diagram